MicrosoftDocs/powerapps-docs/powerapps-docs/teams/understand-power-apps-studio.md

 ###### Advanced options

 The advanced options of columns change depending on the type of the column.
-For example, a **Text** column type has advanced option of **Max length.** Whereas an **Auto number** column type has more options such as the type of auto numbering, prefixes and maximum number of digits.
+For example, a **Text** column type has advanced option of **Max length.** **Auto number** column type instead has more options such as the type of auto numbering, prefixes, and maximum number of digits.
 For more information about the data types of columns in a ***REMOVED*** table, go to [types of columns](https://docs.microsoft.com/powerapps/maker/common-data-service/types-of-fields).

 ##### Show/hide columns